laravel/docs/precognition.md

 </div>
 ```

-You may also check if an input has passed or failed validation by passing the input's name to the form's `valid` and `invalid` functions respectively.
+You may also check if an input has passed or failed validation by passing the input's name to the form's `valid` and `invalid` functions respectively:

 ```html
 <span v-if="form.valid('email')">